Vinod2801/2CodeAlpha_Task/README.md

 # CodeAlpha_Task

 Task1
-To Do LIst was successfully completed
+To Do List was successfully completed